JayYu0116/gcn_assignment/README.md

 ```sh
 bash scripts/run_node_classification.sh [GRAPH_NAME]
 ```

-E.g.,
+Where:
+- GRAPH_NAME is the name of the graph to use (e.g., `cora`, `citeseer`).

+E.g., to run node classification on `citeseer` with topological features, run:

 ```sh
 bash scripts/run_node_classification.sh citeseer_plus_topo
 ```

-- The link prediction is similar.
+- The usage link prediction is similar.

 ### Graph classification
 ```sh